GraphWalker/graphwalker.github.io/content/examples/example-c-sharp-pet-clinic.md

 cd graphwalker-example/c-sharp-rest/PetClinic/
 ```

-In a terminal, start GraphWalker as a REST service
+In a terminal, start GraphWalker as a REST service:

 ```
 java -jar graphwalker-cli-3.4.2.jar -debug all online --verbose --service RESTFUL